-NC-stat DPNCheck, our point-of-care neuropathy test for peripheral neuropathies such as DPN was launched in late 2011 and achieved revenues of approximately \$638,000 during the first half of 2014 and \$444,000 in 2013.
-Our marketing focus in the United States is Medicare Advantage providers who assume financial responsibility and the associated risks for the health care costs of their patients.
-In this market, we believe that NC-stat DPNCheck presents an attractive clinical case where early detection of diabetic neuropathy allows earlier clinical intervention to help mitigate the effects of diabetic neuropathy on both patient quality of life and cost of care.
-Also, the diagnosis and documentation of diabetic neuropathy provided by NC-stat DPNCheck helps clarify the patient health profile which, in turn, may have a direct, positive effect on the Medicare Advantage premium received by the provider.
-Outside of the United States we are working with Omron Healthcare approval in Japan and we are targeting the launch of NC-stat DPNCheck in that market, during the third quarter of 2014.
-Other attractive international market opportunities include China where we are also working with Omron Healthcare and the Middle East and Mexico which we are addressing with local distributors.
+DPNCheck, our diagnostic test for peripheral neuropathies was made commercially available in the fourth quarter of 2011.
+DPNCheck revenues for 2014 and 2013 were approximately \$1.8 million and \$1.3 million, respectively.
+Our US sales efforts focus on Medicare Advantage providers who assume financial responsibility and the associated risks for the health care costs of their patients.
+We believe that DPNCheck presents an attractive clinical case with early detection of neuropathy allowing for earlier clinical intervention to help mitigate the effects of neuropathy on both patient quality of life and cost of care.
+Also, the diagnosis and documentation of neuropathy provided by DPNCheck helps clarify the patient health profile which, in turn, may have a direct, positive effect on the Medicare Advantage premium received by the provider.
+We believe that attractive opportunities are developing in Japan where we received regulatory approval and launched DPNCheck with Omron Healthcare in 2014; in China where we are working with Omron Healthcare on the regulatory process; in Mexico where our distributor Scienta Farma recently received regulatory approval and plans to launch in early 2015; and in the Middle East.